JoeLumbley/XInput-CS/README.md

-## Things to watch out for when converting from VB .NET to C#
+## Things to watch out for when converting from VB.NET to C#

 Here are some key syntax differences.